 - an NSF Collaborative Research grant (DMS-1622444) to P. de Valpine, A. Rodriguez, and C. Paciorek.

-with additional support provided by postdoctoral funding for D. Turek from the Berkeley Institute for Data Science and a Google Summer of Code (2015) fellowship for N. Michaud.
+with additional support provided by postdoctoral funding for D. Turek from the Berkeley Institute for Data Science and Google Summer of Code fellowships for N. Michaud (2015) and C. Lewis-Beck (2017).